skybet/skybet.github.io/_posts/2015-09-09-opensourcing-pidl.md

 tags:       open source, ruby, hadoop, pidl
 ---

-_Today we released [Pidl (Pipeline Definition Language)](https://github.com/skybet/pidl) as an open MIT licenced project to our Github account.
+_Today we released [Pidl (Pipeline Definition Language)](https://github.com/skybet/pidl) as an open MIT licensed project to our GitHub account.
 We developed this Ruby DSL to manage our ETL pipelines through our Hadoop cluster.
 This article discusses what it is, and why we felt the need to develop it._

 Right back in the days of Hadoop 1 and going forward into the world of Hadoop 2, Spark and the like, the task of orchestrating tasks has been critical.
 Your data processing job might make the absolute most of your cluster, but if the data hasn't been put in the right place in the first place, it's all for nought.